 Celebrating our volunteers

 Our volunteers are valuable contributors at the Trust, they help us go a little further in our care for patients and staff wellbeing.
-Throughout the year we say thank you to our volunteers in many ways but it's our annual staff Quality awards that recognise and celebrate our 'Volunteer of the Year.'
+Throughout the year we say thank you to our volunteers in many ways but it's our annual staff Excellence awards that recognise and celebrate our 'Volunteer of the Year.'

 In 2023 Cycling Lead volunteers, Marion Arundel and Adrian Camm, were jointly awarded the 'Volunteer of the Year Award' at the West London NHS Trust staff Quality awards.
 Marion and Adrian have been supporting the Trust’s Green plan sustainability objectives by helping staff at the Trust take up cycling to work and be part of the West London Get Fit community.
 They have also led cycling sessions for Trust staff and the local community, offering practical support and answering cycling queries.